jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 1. In Eclipse, go to **Window > Show View > Team Artifacts**.
 2. Click the JazzHub icon to launch the **Manage JazzHub Projects** tool.
 ![Manage JazzHub Projects button within the Team Artifacts View](/tutorials/clients/images/jazzhubfeature.png)
-3. In the **Manage JazzHub Projects** window, enter your Jazz User ID and IBM ID password for authentication to DevOps Services.
+3. In the **Manage JazzHub Projects** window, enter your Jazz ID and IBM ID password for authentication to DevOps Services.
 4. Select the DevOps Services projects you want to connect to and click **Finish**.

 Option 2: Accept a **Team Invitation**